Monik00/Solving_killer_sudoku_in_SWI-Prolog/explanation_code.md

 # Explanation File for Killer Sudoku

-In this file we will explain how our code is working.
+This file will explain how the code and the functions which are used in the code are working.

 #### :- use_module(library(clpfd)).